Charles Butt

 Charles Clarence Butt (born February 3, 1938) is an American heir and billionaire.
 He inherited his family's San Antonio–based H-E-B supermarket chain in 1971.
-The privately held company has more than 300 stores and $31 billion in sales, according to Forbes.
+The privately held company has more than 400 stores and $38.9 billion in sales, according to Forbes.

+In late 2019, Butt and his family had a net worth of over US$10 billion, according to Forbes.
+Butt was listed #230 on Forbes billionaire list in 2025.

 Early life

 Charles Clarence Butt was born on February 3, 1938, the son of Howard Edward Butt Sr. and Mary Elizabeth Holdsworth, and the grandson of Florence Butt, who founded H-E-B in 1905.

-Butt graduated from University of Pennsylvania's Wharton School with a bachelor's degree, where he joined the Sigma Chi Fraternity.
+Butt graduated from University of Pennsylvania's Wharton School with a bachelor's degree.
 He earned an MBA from Harvard Business School.

 Career

-He became chairman, CEO and president of the H.E.
-Butt Grocery Company in 1971.
+Butt became chairman, CEO, and president of the H-E-B Grocery Company in 1971.

-In late 2019, Charles Butt and Family had a net worth of over US$10 billion according to Forbes.
+In late 2019, Butt and his family had a net worth of over US$10 billion, according to Forbes.

 Awards and recognition

 In 2013, AdvisoryCloud ranked Butt as the No. 5 CEO on its Top Chief Executive List.

 In November 2001, the Mexican government awarded Butt the Aguila Azteca medal for his philanthropic involvement and business dealings in Mexico.